Thomas-Backens/taskmaster/README.md

 Commit your changes with `git commit -m "WHAT YOU DID"` (i.e "Added styling to the Topbar")

 Capitals and spaces don't matter, since it's in quotations

+And finally `git push`

+It will ask you to push upstream, just copy the command (i.e `git push --set-upstream origin NAMEOFBRANCH`)

+It might ask for your ssh key passphrase, just type it in and press enter